Understanding What Causes Kitchen Sink Clogs

 Garbage Disposal Considerations

 If the disposal hums but won't run, it's likely jammed rather than clogged.
 Remove visible debris, then use the Allen wrench (usually attached to the unit) to manually rotate the blades from the bottom.
 Press the reset button and test with cold water running.
-If water backs up even when the disposal runs properly, the clog is downstream in the drain line.
+For deeper troubleshooting, our garbage disposal repair guide walks through every major failure mode and when replacement makes more sense than repair.

 When Both Sinks Back Up Simultaneously